-At the beginning of the year I announced it was time for Yoomee to change so we could continue pushing forward with our mission of creating new digital services for vulnerable people.
-Here's a roundup of what we discovered in 2017.
+At the beginning of the 2017, I announced it was time for Yoomee to downsize so we could continue pushing forward with our mission of creating new digital services for vulnerable people.

 The agency model is dead

 It's time to ditch this dinosaur.
 The full-service agency model can't keep up with the ever-changing pace of technology.
 We've done a lot of stuff over the last ten years, and we've changed our team structure many times.
-But we found that the large team hierarchy that was once key to our success – and had us nicely on track to becoming a £1m agency – was exactly what was holding us back.
+But we found that the large team hierarchy that was once key to our success – and had us nicely on track to becoming a £1m agency – was exactly what was holding us back from innovating.
 Building an ever growing, expensive, in-house team with specific, fixed skill sets was not a model that was serving our clients well.
 So we changed it.
 We're not an agency anymore.

 We've become a collective

 We're now a community of designers, entrepreneurs, engineers, teachers, researchers, and more.
 Teams of freelancers come together to deliver specific projects and are bound together by shared values and beliefs which influence the work we do, and the impact we achieve.

 We're now able to select the skill sets and people to fit the individual projects, and not the other way round.